Oginn/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 7	A function that print last digit of a Number <br />
 File 8	A function that print every minute of the day <br />
 File 9	A function that print the 9 times table <br />
+File 10	A function that add two intergers and returns the result File 11	A function that prints all serial numbers from n to 98